 *Note – this is just my personal opinion.
 I’m not a financial advisor.
 This is just a starting point for you to work from.
 Follow me —> @defipicks

-(*These are my April 2020 Picks – I’m going to do an update soon.
+(*Below are my April 2020 Picks –> Go here for my updated list.
 Many of the projects have already taken off, so sign up to my email list on the right side bar, i will send you an email with my new defi picks soon.)

 3 Emerging Defi Sectors: Oracles, Lending Protocols, Exchanges